-I hadn’t really planned to do any ‘shopping’ in Seattle, but when I drove through on my way from the airport and saw Nordstroms and the shopping strip around 5th Avenue, I decided I could put away an hour to drop by and have a look around.
+I hadn’t really planned to do any ‘shopping’ in Seattle, but driving through town on my way from the airport last night, I saw Nordstroms and the shopping strip around 5th Avenue and decided I could put away an hour to drop by and have a look around.
 I was coming down the escalators on my way out of the department store, when I heard a voice start singing.
 “I know that voice”, I thought to myself.
-But it couldn’t be – surely not in Nordstroms.
+But it couldn’t be – surely not in a department store!
 When I made it to the ground floor, I was right though – it was J Mascis, of the mighty Dinosaur Jr, now more commonly a solo artist.
 Just singing and screaming away on his guitar.
 J has a unique kind of voice, wallowy and mellow, his music melancholic and beautiful, his guitar work quite fabulous.
-And he was just playing away here in Nordstroms, so I just stayed and watched.
+And he was just playing away here in Nordstroms.
+So of course I just stayed and watched.
 Wow, what a day!

 What a Bitch!

 Now I needed lunch and I needed it fast.
-When I’m in a locale, I do like to try the local food – fish, chips and mushy peas in London, conch, jerk chicken and beans and rice in Cayman, pizza and mac n’ cheese in New York – and now in Seattle, I’ve had Northwest salmon, Elliot Bay shrimp and now I’m going to try biscuit.
+When I’m in a locale, I do like to try the local food – fish, chips and mushy peas in London; conch, jerk chicken, beans and rice in Cayman; pizza and mac n’ cheese in New York – and now in Seattle, I’m going to try biscuit.
 Biscuit in the US is different from biscuit in Australia.
 Our biscuits are sweet – like cookies.
 These biscuits, which generally come as a breakfast or lunch meal, are more like huge scones.
 And they are crumbly like scones too – I’m not sure why this concept is so popular, but hey, who am I to judge.

 Just near Pike Market is a café called Biscuit Bitch, where you can buy just such biscuit meals.
 All the meals have names like Hot Mess Bitch, Smokin Hot Seattle Bitch, Bitchwitch (breakfast sandwich) and Straight Up Bitch.
 My lunch is You Lucky Bitch, which is basically house roasted Cuban pulled pork, grilled onions, melted swiss cheese, fried egg, bitchy sauce all wedged between – well, biscuit!

 Apart from aforementioned crumbliness, sandwich was good!
-And it comes with chips, which I assumed was chips – as in hot potato chips/fries – but no – they mean a packet of chips.
-I’m so confused!
+And it comes with chips, which confused the hell out of me because I assumed this meant hot potato chips/fries, stumped at why they were asking what flavour I wanted.
+But no, they mean a packet of chips.
+I’m confused, very confused by this meal.

 My brother in law – hi Mike! – had one request of me for my trip to Seattle and that was a visit to the Space Needle.
 The Space Needle is a tower located at the Seattle Centre.
 It’s the symbol of Seattle and was built for the 1962 Worlds Fair.
 Reaching 184m in height, the Space Needle was the tallest structure west of the Mississippi River when it was completed.

 It is built to withstand winds up to 89 m/s and earthquakes of up to 9.1 magnitude.
-The earthquake stability of the Space Needle was ensured when a hole was dug 9.1m deep and 37m across, and 467 concrete trucks took one full day to fill it.
+Earthquake stability of the Space Needle was ensured by digging a hole 9.1m deep and 37m across, using 467 concrete trucks and one full day to fill it.
 The foundation weighs 5850 tons, including 250 tons of reinforcing steel.
 The structure is bolted to the foundation with 72 bolts, each one 9.1m long.